 Social, economic, historical, political, ethical, cultural, and legal issues in health care delivery are analyzed.
 Implications for advanced nursing practice are addressed.
 5101.
-Diagnostic Studies and Ambulatory Procedures

-Prerequisites: NURS 5111 and 5112.
+Diagnostic Studies and Ambulatory Procedures 1(0-4) Prerequisites: NURS 5111 and 5112.

 Theory and technical skills basic to the beginning management of common office and emergency situations.
-Focuses on selected procedures such as basic suturing techniques, application of splints and casts, diagnostic tests, and other procedures encountered by advanced practice nurses in the primary health setting.
+Focuses on such procedures as basic suturing techniques, application of splints and casts, diagnostic tests, and other procedures encountered by advanced practice nurses in the primary health setting.
 5103.
-Theoretical Foundations in Nursing

-Prerequisite: Admission to the MSN Program.
+Theoretical Foundations in Nursing 3(3-0) Prerequisite: Admission to the MSN Program.
 A foundational course that provides students with an opportunity to examine philosophical and theoretical bases for advanced nursing practice.
-Selected concepts, health-related models and nursing theories are analyzed.
+Selected concepts, health-related models, and nursing theories are analyzed.
 5111.
-Health Assessment for Advanced Nursing Practice Clinical

-Prerequisites: An undergraduate assessment course and NURS 5043.
+Health Assessment for Advanced Nursing Practice Clinical 1(0-4) Prerequisites: An undergraduate assessment course and NURS 5043.
 (NURS 5043 may be taken concurrently.)

-Provides students with the opportunity to refine and augment comprehensive health assessment knowledge and skills in individuals, families, groups, and communities (IFGC) across the lifespan.
+Provides students the opportunity to refine and augment comprehensive health assessment knowledge and skills in individuals, families, groups, and communities (IFGC) across the lifespan.
 Emphasis is on the ability to distinguish pathological changes from normal variants.
 Additional diagnostic techniques are included.
 5112.
-Health Assessment for Advanced Nursing Practice

-Prerequisites: An undergraduate assessment course and NURS 5043.
+Health Assessment for Advanced Nursing Practice 2(2-0) Prerequisites: An undergraduate assessment course and NURS 5043.
 (NURS 5043 may be taken concurrently.)

-Provides students with the opportunity to refine and augment comprehensive health assessment knowledge and skills in individuals, families, groups, and communities (IFGC) across the lifespan.
+Provides students the opportunity to refine and augment comprehensive health assessment knowledge and skills in individuals, families, groups, and communities (IFGC) across the lifespan.
 Emphasis is on the ability to distinguish pathological changes from normal variants.
 Additional diagnostic techniques are included.
 5123.
-Family and Group Theory in Advanced Nursing Practice

-Prerequisite: Admission to MSN Program.
+Family and Group Theory in Advanced Nursing Practice 3(3-0) Prerequisite: Admission to MSN Program.

 Explores family and group dynamics from a variety of theoretical perspectives.
 A clinical practicum in the community setting provides an opportunity to develop theory-based group and family assessments, diagnoses, and plans relevant to advanced nursing practice.

 5133.
 Pharmacotherapeutics in Advanced Nursing Practice

-Prerequisite: NURS 5043.
-(May be taken concurrently.)
+3(3-0)

+Prerequisite: Admission to the MSN Program.

 Content in pharmacokinetics and pharmacodynamics, pharmacology of current/commonly used medications, and the application of drug therapy to the treatment of disease and/or the promotion of health.

 5163.
 Family Nurse Practitioner I

+3(3-0)

 Prerequisites: NURS 5043, 5103, 5111, 5112, 5123, 5133.

 Provides the opportunity to assess, diagnose, and formulate plans for health-wellness promotion and illness/injury prevention across the lifespan among IFACS.
 Primary care roles are emphasized.

 5173.
 Family Nurse Practitioner I Clinical

+3(0-12)

 Prerequisites: NURS 5043, 5103, 5112, 5123, 5133.

 Provides the opportunity to assess, diagnose, and formulate plans for health-wellness promotion and illness/injury prevention across the lifespan among IFACS.
 Primary care roles are emphasized.

 5183.
 Family Nurse Practitioner II

+3(3-0)

+Prerequisites: NURS 5163, 5173.

 A continuation of NURS 5163 and 5173.
-Students are provided the opportunity to gain additional knowledge and application of diagnostic evaluation and therapeutics necessary to manage common health deviations across the lifespan in the ambulatory setting.
+Students can gain additional knowledge and application of diagnostic evaluation and therapeutics necessary to manage common health deviations across the lifespan in the ambulatory setting.

 5193.
 Family Nurse Practitioner II Clinical

+3(0-12)

+Prerequisites: NURS 5163, 5173.

 A continuation of NURS 5163 and 5173.
-Students are provided the opportunity to gain additional knowledge and application of diagnostic evaluation and therapeutics necessary to manage common health deviations across the lifespan in the ambulatory setting.
+Students can gain additional knowledge and application of diagnostic evaluation and therapeutics necessary to manage common health deviations across the lifespan in the ambulatory setting.
 5233.
-Theoretical Foundations in Nursing Education

-Prerequisite: NURS 5103.
+Theoretical Foundations in Nursing Education 3(3-0) Prerequisite: NURS 5103.
 (May be taken concurrently.)
 An introduction to nursing education, its historical evolution and development, and exploration of relevant theoretical foundations.
-Includes critical analysis of selected curriculum models and their application to a variety of educational environments.

-5241.
-Nurse Educator I Clinical
+Includes critical analysis of selected curriculum models and their application in a variety of educational environments.
+1(0-4) 5241.
+Nurse Educator I Clinical Prerequisite: NURS 5103.